Frequently Asked Questions about Using the HPC Cluster

 How do I specify which account to submit a job to?

-#PBS -A account_id, where account_id is your account name of the form lc_xxx.
+where <account_id> is your account name of the form lc_xxx.

 How do I report a problem with a job submission?